CasperVerswijvelt/degiro-autobuy/README.md

-  "maxCashInvest": 600,       // Script will place orders with a total of maximum 600 EUR "allowOpenOrders": true,    // Script will place orders even if account has open orders "useMargin": true,          // Script will place orders even if cash in account is less than 500 EUR (minCashInvest) "desiredPortfolio": [
+  "maxCashInvest": 600,       // Script will place orders with a total of maximum 600 EUR "allowOpenOrders": true,    // Script will place orders even if account has open orders "useMargin": true,          // Script will place orders even if cash in account is less than 500 EUR (minCashInvest) "divideEqually" : false,    // Script will divide order amounts itself by using ratio's "desiredPortfolio": [
     {
       "symbol": "IWDA",       // Symbol of ETF